AlgyJr/ios_guides/Registering-for-Keyboard-Events.md

 ### Step 2: Register for the keyboard events

 In the init or viewDidLoad methods, register for keyboard events and tie them to the methods you defined in Step 1.
+Note: You must place a colon in selector names for functions with a parameter, i.e ``"keyboardWillShow:"``

 ```
 NSNotificationCenter.defaultCenter().addObserver(self, selector: "keyboardWillShow:", name: UIKeyboardWillShowNotification, object: nil)